 About George Mather

 I am currently Professor of Vision Science in the School of Psychology, University of Lincoln.
-My publications include the books ‘Foundations of Sensation and Perception’, ‘The Psychology of Visual Art’, and ‘Essentials of Sensation and Perception’.
-George obtained his PhD in the Department of Psychology, University of Reading in 1979.
-I have previously held academic positions at University of Reading, York University (Canada), University College London, and University of Sussex.
+My publications include the books ‘Foundations of Sensation and Perception’, ‘The Psychology of Visual Art’, and ‘Essentials of Sensation and Perception’, as well as over 60 journal articles.
+I obtained my PhD in the Department of Psychology, University of Reading in 1979, and have previously held academic positions at University of Reading, York University (Canada), University College London, and University of Sussex.
 My main research interests are in the perception of movement, art and visual illusions.

 More details on publications can be found under the research tab and also in my personal website (http://www.georgemather.com).